4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 2. Terms and conditions for registrants may be found at:

-3. The Group Manager will be responsible to ensure all sample compliance reviews are completed by fiscal year end.
+3. The group manager is responsible for ensuring all sample compliance reviews are completed by fiscal year end.

-5. If a registrant is selected for a discretionary review, then the Group Manager will request the LT update the Form 637 IMS case file to the excise group.
+5. If a registrant is selected for a discretionary review, then the group manager will request the LT update the IMS case file to the excise group.
 The excise group must establish ERCS controls for all discretionary reviews.

-6. Each sample compliance review may require an on-site visitation.
+6. A compliance review may require a field visit.

 7. All initial contacts with a registrant on a sample or discretionary review must be made by mail.
 Refer to IRM 4.24.23.3 for additional information.

-8. Following the initial telephone conversation with the registrant and scheduling of the appointment, the excise examiner will prepare and issue Letter 3686 to confirm the initial appointment.
+8. Following the initial telephone conversation with the registrant and scheduling of the appointment, the examiner must prepare and issue Letter 3686 to confirm the initial appointment.

-9. If the registrant fails to respond to the initial contact letter after 14 calendar days and it is not returned as "undeliverable," then the excise examiner will follow the procedures in IRM 4.24.23.7.4(5) and (6).
+9. If the registrant fails to respond to the initial contact letter after 14 calendar days and it is not returned as "undeliverable," then the examiner must follow the procedures in IRM 4.24.23.7.4(5) and (6).

 10. If the initial contact letter is returned "undeliverable" and the address in IMS matches the address on IDRS, then no further actions will be taken to locate the registrant.
-Refer to IRM 4.24.2.7, Changes in the Information Submitted in Connection with Application for Registration, and Pub 5039 for additional information.
-The excise examiner will scan and upload a copy of the returned envelope into the Form 637 IMS case file and recommend revoking the registration.
+Refer to IRM 4.24.2.7, Changes in the Information Submitted in Connection with Application for Registration, and Publication 5039 for additional information.
+The examiner must scan and upload a copy of the returned envelope into the IMS case file and recommend revoking the registration.

-11. The Form 637 IMS case file will be documented sufficiently to establish what was done during the review.
+11. The IMS case file will be documented sufficiently to establish what was done during the review.
 Refer to IRM 4.24.23.11 for information on mandatory workpapers.

-12. The excise examiner will review the Form 637 IMS case file, perform Accurint, IDRS and WebCBRS research, as well as review any other relevant internal documents.
+12. The examiner must review the IMS case file, perform Accurint, IDRS and WebCBRS research, as well as review any other relevant internal documents.
 Exemption certificates, if applicable, must be inspected to ensure the registrant is compliant with the registration requirements.

-13. At the conclusion of the review, the excise examiner will prepare Letter 3696, Form 637 Compliance Review Summary, using their contact information and indicate if problems were identified.
+14. At the conclusion of the sample or discretionary review, the examiner must prepare Letter 3696, Form 637 Compliance Review Summary, using their contact information and indicate if problems were identified.

-14. If no problems were identified, then the excise examiner will make a recommendation to continue the registration and close the Form 637 IMS case file to the Group Manager.
+15. If no problems were identified, then the examiner must make a recommendation to continue the registration and close the IMS case file to the group manager.
 Refer to IRM 4.24.23.8 for additional information on continuing a registration.

-15. If problems were identified, then the excise examiner will clearly and concisely document deficiencies in the body of Letter 3696.
+16. If problems were identified and the recommendation is not to revoke the registration, then the examiner must clearly and concisely document deficiencies in the body of Letter 3696.
 The description should be specific to the registrant's situation.
 Examples of deficiency statements include, but are not limited to, the following:

 • You failed to make timely Federal Tax Deposits on your Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, and Form 941, Employer's Quarterly Federal Tax Return.